mateuszjurewicz/tensorflow_speech_recognition/README.md

 ##### 1. Visualization and data investigation

-In the [first notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/1.%20Visualization%20and%20data%20investigation.ipynb "Link to the first notebook")
+In the [first notebook](https://github.com/mateuszjurewicz/tensorflow_speech_recognition/blob/master/1.%20Visualization%20and%20data%20investigation.ipynb "Link to the first notebook") we'll be visualising our data as waveforms, spectrograms and chromagrams.

+It's often useful to get a set of eyes on the data you're working with.
+Doing this early in the process has many times allowed me to catch something that would be important later on.
+In this case, we'll also want to listen to our examples.

+Looking at the images obtained by applying these kinds of transformations to our sound samples can give us an idea of the features e.g. convolutional layers of our models might be able to latch onto.

 ##### 2. Preprocessing and data augmentation